-The College of Engineering at the University of Kentucky strongly encourages students to gain experience in their field, understanding the value those opportunities bring to a student’s professional and academic development.
-This is done through two main options, an Internship and/or the Cooperative Education Program (Co-op).
+The University of Kentucky College of Engineering strongly encourages students to gain experience in their field, because we understand the value such opportunities bring to a student’s professional and academic development.
+This is done through two main options, an internship and the Cooperative Education Program (Co-op).

 Cooperative (Co-op) Education Program

-Co-ops are full-time, paid positions and our co-op employers are prepared to give co-op students increasingly more responsibility with each work term.
-We understand Co-op as a multi-work-term agreement, usually with the same employer, traditionally with at least three work terms alternated with school terms, resulting in a 5-year degree program.
+Co-ops are full-time, paid positions and our co-op employers are prepared to give co-op students increasingly more responsibility with each rotation.
+We understand Co-op as a multi-term agreement, usually with the same employer.
+Traditionally, co-ops fulfill three work terms, and alternate them with school semesters.
+The result is a robust five-year degree program that allows students to show potential employers one full year of employment in an engineering capacity.

-An Internship is usually a one-time work assignment, often in the summer, but could also be considered a part-time format during the academic semester.
-Internships can be full- or part-time, paid or unpaid, depending on the employer and the career field.
+An internship is usually a one-time work assignment that takes place in the summer; however, students could also intern on a part-time basis during the academic semester.
+Internships can be full-time or part-time, paid or unpaid, depending on the employer and the career field.

-To find out more about how to find an internship or a co-op position, contact Zachary Fuqua, who directs the College's Co-op and Internship programs.
+To learn more about how to find an internship or a co-op position, contact Zachary Fuqua, who directs the college's co-op and internship programs.